stuart/elixir-webdriver/README.md

 # Web Driver for Elixir
 [![Build Status](https://travis-ci.org/stuart/elixir-webdriver.png?branch=master)](https://travis-ci.org/stuart/elixir-webdriver)

-Current Version 0.3.0
+Current Version 0.4.0

 This is an implementation of the WebDriver protocol client.
-It currently supports PhantomJS, FireFox and ChromeDriver.
+It currently supports PhantomJS, FireFox, ChromeDriver and remote webdriver servers (e.g. Selenium).

 Most of the basic functionality of the WebDriver JSON wire protocol works with all three browsers.
 Notable missing elements are touch events, local storage and